-The opinion relates to the dermal application.
-It does not include any other cosmetic exposure, such as exposure from possible aerosol/spray products.
+The opinion relates to the dermal application of cosmetic products only and does not include any other cosmetic exposure, such as exposure from possible aerosol/spray products.
+Aggregate exposure to diethylene glycol monoethyl ether (DEGEE) from non-cosmetic sources has not been considered.